-MCAD maintains an unsecured line of credit with a bank under which MCAD may borrow up to \$1,000,000 with interest payable at a variable rate equal to the prime rate.
+MCAD maintains an unsecured line of credit with a bank under which MCAD may currently borrow up to \$1,000,000 with interest payable at a variable rate equal to the prime rate.
 As of the date hereof, MCAD has no borrowing under this line of credit.
-The line of credit expires on October 31, 2012.
-MCAD expects to renew the line of credit annually.
+The line of credit has been extended to April 30, 2015.
+MCAD expects to renew the line of credit.